azaddeveloper/Angular/README.md

 # What is the correct form control class name which is set to true when value is modified?
 # What is the difference between a module's forRoot() and forChild() methods and why do you need it?
 # What is a pure pipe?
+# What is server-side rendering in Angular?
+# What is Angular Universal?
   https://github.com/Yonet/Angular-Interview-Questions/blob/main/pipes.md
 # What is the difference between RouterModule.forRoot() vs RouterModule.forChild()?
 Why is it important?
   https://github.com/Yonet/Angular-Interview-Questions/blob/main/router.md